Yue-0/GFM-Planner/README.md

 catkin_make
 ```

-Build the map for Gazebo simulation and metric evaluation:
+__Step 2__: Build the map for Gazebo simulation and metric evaluation, this would take a while.

 ```shell
 source devel/setup.bash
 roslaunch simulator build.launch
 ```

-Start the simulation environment:
+__Step 3__: Start the simulation environment.

 ```shell
 roslaunch simulator simulation.launch
 ```

-Launch the planner in another terminal:
+And launch the planner in another terminal:

 ```shell
 roslaunch planner planning.launch